evennia/evennia/docs/sphinx/source/wiki/Locks.rst

 once, before ``at_object_creation``, so just put them in the latter method on your child object to change the default.
-Also creation commands like ``@create`` changes the locks of objects you create - for example it sets the ``control`` lock\_type allow youm, its creator to control and delete the object.
+Also creation commands like ``@create`` changes the locks of objects you create - for example it sets the ``control`` lock\_type so as to allow you, its creator, to control and delete the object.

 Permissions
 ===========